integreat-io/ts-dev-setup/README.md

 # Shared dev setup for Integreat TypeScript projects

-_Note:_ You are more than welcome to use this setup in your own projects.
-We will however update this repository according to what we need in the Integreat codebases and take no responsibility for how this may affect your projects.
-If you want to make changes, we suggest forking.

 > [!NOTE]
+> You are more than welcome to use this setup in your own projects.
+We will
+> however update this repository according to what we need in the Integreat
+> codebases and take no responsibility for how this may affect your projects.
+If
+> you want to make changes, we suggest forking.

+## Breaking changes
+- **Version 8:** We are now using eslint 9, which comes with a brand new config file format.
-> **Breaking chaning in version 7:** We have dropped Ava as a test framework and
-> c8 for coverage, and have started using the built-in node test runner.
+- **Version 7:** We have dropped Ava as a test framework and c8 for coverage, and have started using the built-in node test runner.

 ## Install